OzJet

-Ozjet Airlines Pty Ltd was a scheduled and charter airline with its head office in Tullamarine, Melbourne Australia, operating within Australasia from Melbourne Airport, Sydney Airport, and Perth Airport.
+Ozjet Airlines Pty Ltd was a scheduled and charter airline with its head office in Tullamarine, Melbourne, Australia operating within Australasia from Melbourne Airport, Sydney Airport and Perth Airport.
 In 2008 the airline was sold to HeavyLift Cargo Airlines, and on 20 May 2009 it suspended its last remaining operations from Perth.
-In June 2009, OzJet was purchased by the Strategic group.
-With the insolvency of Strategic Airlines on 17 February 2012 also OzJet ceased all operations and went as part of the mother company into administration.
-Administrator is the company KordaMentha.
+In June 2009, OzJet was purchased by the Strategic Group.
+With the insolvency of Strategic Airlines on 17 February 2012 also OzJet ceased all operations.